yawboakye/boakye.yiadom.org/content/bikeshed/_index.md

 ---
 title: Bikeshed
+abstract: Random thoughts about programming, life, more programming, relationships.
+And rants.
 ---

-Random thoughts about programming, life, more programming, relationships.
-And rants.